Beauty Products Calculator

 Efficiency.
 It is the number of applications per one milliliter of the product.
 Don't worry; you don't have to know this number – our calculator will fill out this field automatically!

 Product volume.
 You can find the volume, either in milliliters or fluid ounces, on the product packaging.
-If you already discarded the packaging, you can also check the volume on the manufacturer's website.
+If you have already discarded the packaging, you can also check the volume on the manufacturer's website.

 Product price.
 How much did you pay for the product?